 The secretary of this federal cabinet agency likewise oversees the Federal Housing Administration, or FHA, which operates as a division of HUD.
 FHA is a home buying program geared toward people who may not be otherwise qualified for traditional home mortgages.
 Specifically, it is a resource to assist potential buyers who earn lower incomes or have bad credit purchase HUD homes for sale.

 HUD is accustomed to working closely with Realtors across the country in its bid to make available quality housing to first-time and low and moderate-income buyers.
-When you are interested in the programs that HUD makes available or finding HUD homes for sale, you are encouraged to reach out to an agent like Carl Chapman REALTOR and eXp Realty, who are HUD-approved and can explain more about this agency's home buying programs at length.
+When you are interested in the programs that HUD makes available or finding HUD homes for sale, you are encouraged to reach out to an agent like Carl Chapman REALTOR and West USA Realty, who are HUD-approved and can explain more about this agency's home buying programs at length.

 More about HUD Homes

 With this information in mind, you may ask yourself what is a HUD home and where can you find one for sale?
 In fact, you cannot find HUD homes for sale on any multiple listing service or MLS.
 HUD homes for sale are only sold at auction and not listed for sale like traditional homes for sale are.